lubuntu-team/manual/source/D/upgrading.rst

 You may be prompted "No new release found", if so follow this step, else skip it.
 Go into software sources by :menuselection:`Preferences --> Software Sources` and on the :guilabel:`Updates` tab change :guilabel:`Show new distribution releases` and select :menuselection:`Normal Releases`.
 If you want to stay on the Long Term Support release  from the :guilabel:`Updates` tab in :guilabel:`Show new distribution releases` select :guilabel:`Long term support releases only`.

 While running the command line upgrade you will see what a chance to cancel the installition Continue or see Details of what will change.
+To see details of what will change press :kbd:`d`

 After the installation, reboot into the newly upgraded system and log in and enjoy your upgraded release of Lubuntu.